How to Select, Inspect, and Test Insulated Tools

 - How often should periodic re-testing of insulated tools occur?

-- NFPA 70E mandates daily visual inspections but does not specify a periodic re-test interval for insulated hand tools; it only requires testing if the insulation is considered suspect.
+- NFPA 70E requires inspection of PPE before each use but does not specify a periodic re-test interval for insulated hand tools; it generally requires testing for gloves and hot sticks per their ASTM standards.
 Therefore, the owner of the tools is responsible for establishing a testing schedule based on factors like usage, environment, and internal safety policies.
-Many companies establish an annual or biennial dielectric testing schedule as a best practice.
+Many companies establish an annual or multi-year dielectric testing or inspection schedule as a best practice in line with manufacturer guidance.

 - Can I repair a damaged insulated tool?

-- No. If the insulating material on a tool is cracked, cut, or otherwise damaged, it must be immediately removed from service and destroyed.
-There is no approved method for repairing the insulation, as any repair would compromise its certified dielectric strength and put the user at risk.
+- No. If the insulating material on a tool is cracked, cut, or otherwise damaged, it must be immediately removed from service and rendered unusable or handled per manufacturer instructions.
+There is no approved field repair method that restores the original certified dielectric strength; some manufacturers may offer recertification or repair services—follow their guidance.

 - What is the difference between insulation resistance testing and a dielectric withstand test?

 - Insulation resistance testing, typically done with a megohmmeter, applies a stable DC voltage to measure a very high resistance value (in megohms) and is largely non-destructive.
-A dielectric withstand test (or “hipot” test) applies a much higher voltage for a short duration to stress the insulation and ensure it does not break down.
-For field testing, an insulation resistance test is more common.
+A dielectric withstand test (or “hipot” test) applies a much higher voltage (often AC) for a short duration to stress the insulation and ensure it does not break down.
+For field testing, an insulation resistance test is more common, while hipot tests are used in type and production testing by manufacturers per the applicable standards.

 Continuing Education by State